icoder178/mbta-prediction-models/README.md

 * Additional Weather, Day of Weak, Season
 * Additional Normalized Weather, Day of Week, Season
 * Additional Weather, Day of Week OHE, Season OHE
-* Additional Scaled Weather, Day of Week OHE, Season OHE
+* Additional Normalized Weather, Day of Week OHE, Season OHE

 ### To Display
 Bar graph, of 12 models.
 For each, RMSE for: